joneswong/joneswong.github.io/about.md

 permalink: /about/
 ---
 ## Zhen Wang

-I am currently a stuff of DAMO Academy.
-During the years of my Ph.D. (as a research intern at MSRA for more than three years), I have pursued the goal of embedding everything (entity, word, sentence, paragraph, etc.).
+I am currently an associate professor at Sun Yat-sen University (SYSU).
+During the years of my Ph.D. (mainly as a research intern at MSRA for more than three years), I have pursued the goal of embedding everything (entity, word, sentence, paragraph, etc.).
 In my experience as an engineer for Alibaba Cloud, I have been lucky to work with people from RISELab who kindly acknowledge my contributions and let me become a committer of Ray.
+Before initiating my faculty career, I was a staff of DAMO Academy, with many kind leaders and colleagues.

-I have a broad interest in machine learning.
-At the moment, our team focuses on federated learning and works on platforms, benchmarks, and research problems that are related to it.
+I have a broad interest in machine learning and data mining.
+Currently, our team focuses on utilizing HPC+AI to solve challenging scientific problems.
+If you are also interested in such a direction, don't hesitate to get in touch with me (**joneswong\[dot\]ml\[at\]gmail\[dot\]com**)!

 ### Education
 Sun Yat-sen University, Guangzhou, Guangdong, China